 Frank Zazza

-Frank spent 30 years in entertainment marketing specifically in the area of branded entertainment and product placement.
-The industry recognizes him as, “the pioneer in product placement” orchestrating over 10,000 TV and Film placements.
+Frank spent 40 years in entertainment marketing specifically in the area of branded entertainment and product placement.
+The industry recognizes him as, “the pioneer of product placement” orchestrating over 10,000 TV and Film placements.
 The press has quoted him in over 1500 articles and magazines.
 His experience garnered specialist global keynote speaking engagements in fifteen countries.
-In 1992, he was featured on “Dateline” with Jane Pauley as the “marketing manipulating expert” responsible for increasing numerous brand sales by employing product placement in film and TV.
+In 1992, he was featured on “Dateline” with Jane Pauley as the “marketing manipulating expert” responsible for increasing brand sales by employing product placement in film and TV.
 His biggest percentage increases were Reese’s Pieces in "E.T."
 Junior Mints on "Seinfeld" and Red Stripe beer in "The Firm."
-Frank spoke at numerous Universities including Fordham, Wharton, and Columbia Graduate Business School, where he received "The Apple for Teacher Award" voted by the students as the most inspiring guest speaker.
-During the Seinfeld era, he established himself as the expert in strategically incorporating brands in some of their most memorable episodes.
-In 2010 he was a guest speaker at the “Writers Guild” discussing with lead writers branded content techniques on how to organically and seamlessly integrate global brands into scripts.
-He worked and led brand teams that provided million-dollar "tasks" on "The Apprentice.
-When corporations needed ROIs on their branded entertainment initiatives, Frank as CEO and "Inventor," founded iTVX the first company with patented technology to measure the impact, value, and recall product placement had on TV, Film, eSports, Streaming, and now the Metaverse.
-In 2014, iTVX was acquired by ComScore, the same technology is employed by Nielsen and Microsoft.
-Currently, Frank has started Coup247 (beta), the first Coupon Entertainment Marketing Agency to utilize "Hybrid-Reality Marketing" allowing supermarket shoppers to seamlessly interact between the Virtual and Physical world.
+Beyond all the tie-ins he orchestrated, he is most proud of the unheralded brand activation between the then Nabisco's Royal Gelatin and Ninja Turtles "Secret of the Ooze" creating "Royal Ooze" that for one week "Royal Ooze" outsold the 90% category leader JELLO.
+Frank spoke at twenty Universities including Fordham, Wharton, and Columbia Graduate Business School, where he received "The Apple for Teacher Award" voted by the students as the most inspiring guest speaker.
+During the Seinfeld era, he established himself as “the expert in strategically incorporating brands in some of their most memorable episodes.”
+In 2010 he was a guest speaker at the “Writers Guild” discussing with lead writers branded content techniques on how to integrate global brands organically and seamlessly into scripts.
+He led brand teams that provided multi-million-dollar "tasks" on "The Apprentice.
+When corporations needed ROIs on their branded entertainment initiatives, Frank as CEO and "Inventor," founded iTVX the first company with patented technology to measure the impact and value product placement had on TV, Film, and Streaming.
+In 2014, iTVX was acquired by ComScore, Nielsen, AWS and Microsoft employ the same measurement methodology and technology.
+Having a pulse on the future of branded entertainment Frank started iVPP®, “interactive Virtual Product Placement.”
+These interactive digital videos are specifically produced to resonate with Gen Z’ers.

 Articles by Frank All articles by Frank